Blackwolf499/Shell-Timeout/README.md

 - Minimal version: `silent_kill.sh`

 Full:
-- Comments included
 - Displays warnings for when the terminal will die
 - Grace period, a count-down before the terminal is killed.
-- Verbosity can be controlled if it's too verbose.
+- Definable time-window for when terminals will die
+- Alerts when an exclusion has been found.
+- Controllable verbosity
+- Comments included

 Minimal:
 - Silent, no warning, no grace period.
 Only termination.